“It is funny.”

 “I think if you told that joke at a stand-up show you’d get hella laughs.”

 “Right well, there’s only one way to decide this…”

 Rory walks over to the UNIVAC, inputting the numerous variables.
 The hulking computer comes whirring to life, its tiny lights blinking on and off as if adorning a Christmas tree.
 Seconds later the whirring is replaced by a mechanical grinding as a piece of paper emerges from the UNIVAC’s printing port.
 Rory tears it off the reel.

 “Let’s see now.”

 Ziggy sidles up alongside him and they begin to read the UNIVAC’s projection…

 UNIVAC SIMULATION 42,572 — THE JOKE

-He casually walks to center stage, the audience swelling before him in anticipation, like a wave about to crash, then stops at the microphone, adjusting it to his height.
+He casually walks to centre stage, the audience swelling before him in anticipation, then stops at the microphone, adjusting it to his height.
 The noise of the crowd dies to a hush, everyone waiting for what comes next.

 The crowd erupts again, unable to contain themselves.
 He just stands there smiling, waiting for them to settle down.

 “It’s good to be back.”